uos/rmcl/README.md

 ## News

+### 2024-02-08: ROS2 release - v2.0.0

+The main branch is humble now!
+Since it is not backwards compatible we decided to increase the version of RMCL to 2.0.0.
+The noetic version will still exist with the "noetic" branch.
+The "noetic" branch will be maintained until the end of 2024.

 ### 2024-01-05: ROS2 - humble

 The first ROS2 port has been released!
 If you are using ROS2, check out the `humble` branch of this and all linked repositories.
 After the new branch has been tested well enough, I will make it the main branch.
 The current version will persist in the `noetic` branch.